Investin-pro/Investin_docs/docs/investor.md

 ## Miscellaneous

 * Investors can withdraw funds from the router without incurring any fee if the withdrawal is done before the manager moves tokens to fund contract
 * There is a possibility investment made to a fund hasnt been moved to fund contract which means the investment will be in a inactive state and no performance made by the relevant fund will be reflected on such investment.
-The state of investment can be checked through state function on IVNT contract
+The state of investment can be checked through state function on IVNy contract